 Probate Information Form.

 Generally.
-A party who requests the appointment of a personal representative must file Form 11, Probate Information Form.
-A party who requests the appointment of a guardian or conservator, whether temporary or permanent, must file Form 12, Probate Information Form.
+A party who requests the appointment of a personal representative must file Form 11, Probate Information Form for Decedent’s Estate.
+A party who requests the appointment of a guardian or conservator, whether temporary or permanent, must file Form 12, Probate Information Form for Guardianship/Conservatorship.

 Confidentiality.
 The court must maintain a Probate Information Form filed under this rule as a confidential document under Rule 8.